A WORD FROM Dr Veronica…

 This is when parent coaching can be helpful.

 Parent coaches are mental health therapists with expertise in parenting and child development.
 In a parent coaching session, a parent coach offers expertise in evidence-based strategies to address a wide array of challenges.
-They also support you as the expert on your child.
-They can help you look at the big picture and offer a neutral perspective.
-They will listen to your family values to help you troubleshoot situations.
-They can educate, support, and empower you to become the parent you want to be.
+They recognize you as the expert on your child while helping you see the big picture with a neutral perspective.
+They listen to your family values as you work through challenges and equip you with the tools, support, and confidence to become the parent you want to be.
 You will work together as a team to find solutions that work for you and your family.

 Parent coaching can be more effective than sending kids to therapy.
 Your brain is more developed than your child’s brain!
 You understand the situation better than your kids and can make changes you believe will be helpful for the whole family.
 Parents also tend to use coaching effectively (get in, get help, get out) since they are paying for it.
 Parent coaching also reduces over-diagnosing kids because the problem is framed in terms of figuring out what to do that will be most helpful to the family.